 These are more about you, the individual, but can help you feel more satisfied with your friendships.
 If you have specific questions and needs, we’re here for you and can give you tangible strategies to solve your friendship issues.
-You can book a one-on-one coaching session here or join our 8 week Friendship Elevated program.
+You can book a one-on-one coaching session here or join the Friend Forward Group Chat.

 We’re rooting for you always on your ongoing journey towards better female friendships.